Skip to main content

 Integration with Next.js Deployed on Azure App Service

-The same considerations apply to applications deployed on App Service, but since there is no entry point as with other frameworks, you must use the instrumentation module, which is loaded first by Next.js to load Application Insights/OpenTelemetry as the first thing:
+For Next.js applications deployed on App Service, similar considerations apply.
+However, since there is no single entry point as with other frameworks, you must use the instrumentation module.
+This module is loaded first by Next.js to ensure that Application Insights/OpenTelemetry is initialized before anything else:

 Integration with Azure Functions